 In a slow and steady stream, whisk in warm stock.
 Cook, whisking constantly, until gravy thickens and begins to bubble.
 Reduce heat.
 Simmer for 10 minutes.

-Add soy sauce if using.
+Add optional seasonings if using.
 Season with salt and pepper to taste.

 -